bzeitel25/RoofersVsLandscapers/README.md

 **A chaotic, asymmetrical multiplayer hero shooter built in Godot 4.**

 Welcome to the ultimate turf war.
-In *Roofers vs Landscapers*, two bitter rival construction and maintenance crews fight for total dominance over a suburban battlefield.
+In *Roofers vs Landscapers*, two bitter rival crews fight for total dominance over a suburban battlefield.

-Will you take the high ground and defend your roof, or will you command the yard and siege the house?
+Will you command the yard and siege the house, or will you take the high ground and defend your roof?

 ## 🎮 The Gameplay Loop